Creative Writing Prompts

 Creative Writing Prompts about the Resolution

-How did the characters feel about the way it worked out?
+- How did all the characters feel about this?

 Writing about the Point of View

 - Was it a happy or sad ending?